 - A dog that is “out of control”.

 While these behaviors might be driving you nuts, they are not and cannot be the starting point for a successful dog training experience.
-Instead, we start with teaching a dog and its human to pay attention.
-Not only to each other, but to the environment around them.
+Instead, we start with teaching the dog and its human to pay attention.
+Not only to each other but to the environment around them.